protometa/meteor-mocha/README.md

 NOTE: Watch mode does not properly rerun client tests if you change only client code.
 To work around this, you can add or remove whitespace from a server file, and that will trigger both server and client tests to rerun.

+### Run only server or client tests

+By default both server and client tests run.
+To disable server tests: `TEST_SERVER=0`.
+Likewise for client: `TEST_CLIENT=0`

+### Run tests inclusively (grep), and exclusively (invert)

+To run any tests which names match a pattern, add the environment variabel `MOCHA_GREP=your_string`.
+This will apply to both client and server tests.

+To exclude any tests, you must use the grep option above plus `MOCHA_INVERT=1`.
+For example, to exclude tests named 'TODO:' ( which you may want to exclude from your continuous integration workflow) you would pass at runtime `MOCHA_GREP=your_string MOCHA_INVERT=1`

 ### Run in parallel

 By default dispatch:mocha will run in series.
 This is a safety mechanism since running a client test and server test which depend on DB state may have side-effects.